-Surely the fundamental role of any government is to make laws that protect the innocent and the most vulnerable members of society?
-That is why abortion
+Surely the fundamental role of a civilised society to protect the innocent and most vulnerable members?

-Ms Furedi does not deny that a human life is killed in an abortion; she simply subjectively decides to deny the pre-born equal value to born people.
+Ms Furedi does not deny that a human life is killed in an abortion; she simply subjectively decides to deny the unborn equal value to born people.

 Historically, this is how past injustices have been accepted: make a subjective argument that some humans are less equal or less valuable than other